 Nathan Wooten: None.
 Zilch.
 Zero.
 Unless you want to count developing games with classmates in college.
 When it comes to the professional side of game development, I do not have any experience working with anyone in the field.

-Azfar Rayan: Do you have any mentors or people from your past that helped inspire you to get involved in this project?
+Azfar Rayan: Do you have any mentors or people from your past who inspired you to get involved in this project?

-Azfar Rayan: Besides the Steam launch, do you plan to publish the game on consoles or mobile platforms?
+Azfar Rayan: In addition to the Steam launch, do you plan to publish the game on consoles or mobile platforms?

 Nathan Wooten: My goal is to get the game on the Nintendo Switch.
 With Toaster Defense being the kind of arcade-y game that it is, I think it would do really well on the Switch.